Dundee Wanderers F.C.

 Dundee Wanderers Football Club was a football club based in Dundee, Scotland.
-They were formed in 1894 as a result of a merger between two local clubs, Wanderers and Strathmore.
+They were formed in 1894 as a result of a merger between two local clubs, Johnstone Wanderers and Strathmore.
 The club was briefly a member of the Scottish Football League (SFL), playing in Division Two during the 1894–95 season, but after finishing second from bottom of the league they failed re-election.
 In December 1894 the suffered an all-time record SFL defeat, losing 15–1 to Airdrieonians.
 Their home ground was Clepington Park (now Tannadice Park, the home of Dundee United).